ki-tormenta/embree3Pathtracing3/embree-3.13.5/doc/src/api/rtcIntersect1M.md

 argument).
 The `rayhit` argument points to an array of ray and hit data with specified byte stride (`byteStride` argument) between the ray/hit structures.
-See Section [rtcIntersect1] for a description of how to set up and trace rays.
+See Section [rtcIntersect1] for a description of how to set up and traceWithMulti rays.

 ``` {include=src/api/inc/context.md}
 ```